 The HR Committee's responsibilities include establishing, implementing and overseeing our compensation policies and programs, executive talent review and succession planning processes.
 One of the HR Committee's key responsibilities is approving compensation arrangements for Mr. Smith and other members of his management executive committee.
-The board recognizes the importance of appointing knowledgeable and experienced individuals to the HR Committee who have the necessary background in executive compensation to fulfill the HR Committee's obligations to the board and our shareholders.
-Each member of the HR Committee has direct experience as a senior leader that is relevant to his or her responsibilities in executive compensation.
+The board recognizes the importance of apportance of approxing have the necessary background in executive compensation to fulfill the HR Committee's on board and our shareholders.
+Each member of the towns direct experience as a senior leader that is relevant to his or her responsibilities in executive compensation.
 Additional information about the HR Committee is included earlier in this circular in our discussion of the board and corporate governance.